2010 Tonight Show conflict: "People of Earth"

 Public and media reaction to the press release was positive, with The New York Times stating O'Brien held Leno "personally responsible" for this conflict.
-On the January 13th episode, Conan said in his monologue that "hosting The Tonight Show has been the fulfillment of a lifelong dream for me.
-And I just want to say to the kids out there watching, you can do anything you want in life.
-Unless Jay Leno wants to do it, too."
+According to The War for Late Night, "the 'People of Earth' letter—the manifesto, as NBC came to call it—changed the tone.
+This wasn't just Conan saying no; it was Conan saying no, and you're wrong, and, by the way, go fuck yourselves."
+A turning point in the conflict came on January 13, as O'Brien joked in his monologue that "I'm trying very hard to stay positive here, and I want to tell you something.
+This is honest.
+Hosting The Tonight Show has been the fulfillment of a lifelong dream for me.
+And I just want to say to the kids out there watching: You can do anything you want in life.
+Yeah, yeah—unless Jay Leno wants to do it, too."
 Following the joke, Leno called Gaspin, asking, "Why the fuck am I giving up a half hour for this guy?"
 Conversations changed to focus on what O'Brien would require to resolve the matter, and parties began to discuss a settlement.

 Reaction and media coverage

 Public support for O'Brien

 Public reaction was overwhelmingly in favor of O'Brien during the conflict.
 In the days following the switch announcement, research of Twitter posts expressed support for O'Brien.
 Over one million people joined the two most prominent Facebook groups supporting O'Brien: "Team Conan" and "I'm With Coco", referring to an on-air nickname applied to O'Brien by actor Tom Hanks during his Tonight Show reign.
-Artist Mike Mitchell designed a poster similar of the Obama "Hope" poster, showing O'Brien superimposed with an American flag in the background and the caption "I'm With Coco".
+Artist Mike Mitchell designed a poster similar to the Obama "Hope" poster, showing O'Brien superimposed with an American flag in the background and the caption "I'm With Coco".
 The poster was widely circulated and displayed online and at various rallies.
 The color orange also became the choice of color for O'Brien fans, referencing his light orange hair.
 O'Brien's overnight ratings began to shoot up (much to NBC's chagrin), and the viral support for O'Brien only increased by the week of his final shows.

 Rallies in support of O'Brien were organized outside NBC studios across the U.S., notably in Los Angeles, Chicago, Seattle, and New York City.
 O'Brien briefly appeared at a January 18 rally outside the Tonight Show studio, after which he gave the crowd free pizza.
 Andy Richter and Tonight Show drummer Max Weinberg also made an appearance during the rally to speak to the crowd from atop the studio, and Tonight Show Band trombonist Richie "La Bamba" Rosenberg was driven around the crowd in a Popemobile-style vehicle.
 American Red Cross representatives were at a number of the rallies to collect money for the Haiti earthquake relief.